-- 8.1 Work Day The length of the teacher work day including prep, lunch, relief, and before/after school hours shall consist of seven (7) on-site consecutive hours; however, the District may require teachers to work an additional 60 minutes once per week for purposes of Professional Learning Communities or for professional development as needed, including up to one sixty (60) minute faculty meeting monthly. - 8.1.1 The length of the psychologist work day including prep, lunch, and before/after school hours shall consist of eight (8) consecutive hours. - 8.1.2 The length of the speech and language pathologist work day including prep, lunch, and before/after school hours shall consist of eight (8) consecutive hours. - 8.1.3 The length of the nurse work day including prep, lunch, and before/after school hours shall consist of eight (8) consecutive hours. - 8.2 Work Year The length of the work year shall be 185 days for returning teachers, 200 days for psychologists, and 195 days for nurses and speech and language pathologists with 180 days of student attendance.
+- 8.1.1 The length of the psychologist work day including prep, lunch, and before/after school hours shall consist of eight (8) consecutive hours. - 8.1.2 The length of the speech and language pathologist work day including prep, lunch, and before/after school hours shall consist of eight (8) consecutive hours. - 8.1.3 The length of the nurse work day including prep, lunch, and before/after school hours shall consist of eight (8) consecutive hours. - 8.2 Work Year All certificated bargaining unit workday calendars will be reduced by one (1) day beginning with the 2020/21 school year.
+The length of the work year, beginning in the 2020/21 school year shall be 184 days for returning teachers, 199 days for psychologists, and 194 days for nurses and speech and language pathologists with 180 days of student attendance.
 The district may require new teachers to attend up to ten (10) additional days prior to the start of the school year.
 The rate of pay for these additional days shall be at the daily, non-emergency credentialed teacher substitute rate.
-New teachers are defined, for this purpose, as those that were not employed with the district during the previous year's new teacher in-service. - 8.3 Starting Times Each site principal with input from the leadership team shall determine the starting times for staff members within legal requirements and exactly equal to the work day as set forth in Article 8.1. - 8.4 Prep Period Each full-time teacher shall have one period each day to be used self-directed professional activities (for example: classroom preparations, parent conferences, and peer consultation.)
+New teachers are defined, for this purpose, as those that were not employed with the district during the previous year's new teacher in-service. - 8.3 Starting Times Each site principal with input from the leadership team shall determine the starting times for staff members within legal requirements and exactly equal to the work day as set forth in Article 8.1. - Prep Period Each full-time teacher shall have one period each day to be used self-directed professional activities (for example: classroom preparations, parent conferences, and peer consultation.)